hartmutlentz/TemporalNetworkAccessibility/R Version/README.md

 This software is an *R code* for the analysis of temporal networks.

-It provides code used for computing the results of the Papers
+It provides code for computing the results of the Papers

 **Unfolding Accessibility Provides a Macroscopic Approach to Temporal Networks**,
 Lentz et al., Phys.
 Rev. Lett.
 110, 118701 (2013)